z3dd4-de/SchiffeVersenken/README.md

 So as I had all the necessary sprites and the game loop is also known, it seemed not to be too difficult to implement the game in Godot.
 Furthermore, I wanted to go a step further and do this as my first network multiplayer game [2] in this game engine.

 ## Currently implemented
-This is currently a work in progress, but this it what I currently have:
+This is currently a work in progress, but this it what I'm already having:
 - Main menu with audio and video options.
 - Single player: player can add their ships on the grid.
+This is transfered to the main game loop.
 - Multiplayer: lobby prepared.
 Server implementation following [2].
 - Separate audio busses for music and sound effects.
 - OOP: a ship class.
 Individual ships inherit from this class.